 Give unconditional love to the kid and keep saying that the kid can become successful one day.
 Do not talk only about performances on the report card or taking part in lead games.
 Try to be spontaneous with the emotional sentiments of the kid as well.

 Playing games with kids helps to build confidence tremendously in kids as per research.
 The game can be physical in nature or a board game which allows them to show their talent.
 You might want to give a good try in these games and maybe lose in end.
 Winning makes kids hungry for more and they would soon be asking for more.

 This is how cats train their kittens.
 They bring in half-dead rats and make their kittens go for the kill.
 The achievement of finding their own food motivates the kittens to stand on their feet and go out in the world.

 This strategy is followed eve in the game of cricket.
 When a batsman is out of form and not scoring well, ballers deliberately give them juicy full toss or half volley to make them take strokes and build their confidence slowly.

-Involve your kids in the family decision making and ask for their advice.
-Listen to their opinion and ask questions, how to go about specific things.
+Involve your kids in the family decision-making and ask for their advice.
+Listen to their opinion and ask questions, about how to go about specific things.
 A small step like this makes kids realize that their opinion and voice is valued.
 This makes them wanting for more to contribute and soon you will see a confident child growing up.

 These are beautifully laid out steps on how to build self-confidence in a child.